dss886/PagingRecyclerView/README.md

 ## Usage

-1.Using PagingRecyclerView to replace your origin RecyclerView:
+1\.
+Using PagingRecyclerView to replace your origin RecyclerView:

 ~~~xml
 <com.dss886.pagingrecyclerviewdemo.PagingRecyclerView